HeroesToolChest/HeroesDataParser/README.md

         --no-indent                                     Disable indentation in output JSON files -t, --threads <NUMBER>                   -1         Number of threads for data parsing and image writing (defaults to max processors)
-    -o, --output-path <PATH>                            Output directory for created files (defaults to current directory) --heroes-version                                Manually set the Heroes of the Storm version as major.minor.revision.build[_ptr] (e.g. 1.2.3.4 or 1.2.3.4_ptr)
+    -o, --output-path <PATH>                            Output directory for created files (defaults to current directory) --set-heroes-version <VERSION>                  Manually set the Heroes of the Storm version as major.minor.revision.build[_ptr] (e.g. 1.2.3.4 or 1.2.3.4_ptr)
+        --heroes-version                                Display the Heroes of the Storm version

 COMMANDS:
     casc-extract <storage-type>    Extract data files from a Heroes of the Storm directory or from online json-patch                     JSON patching operations
-    gamestring-text                Gamestring text formatting and conversion operations schema                         JSON schema operations
+    gamestring-text                Gamestring text formatting and conversion operations localized-text                 Localized text operations
+    schema                         JSON schema operations
     portrait                       Reward portrait data operations
 ```